Skip to content

 There are a number of options available to use for large scale data transfer.
 In the following we list ones that we have installed on CHPC resources.
 See the application database for more information on CHPC installations of these tools.
 These can be used on the Data Transfer Nodes mentioned in the above section (recommended for any large file transfers), or from the other CHPC maintained resources that have access to the CHPC application.

-Rclone (recommended): Rclone is a command-line program that supports file transfers and syncing of files between local storage and Google Drive as well as a number of other storage services, including Dropbox and Swift/S3-based services.
+Rclone (recommended): Rclone is a command-line program that supports file transfers and syncing of files between local storage and Google Drive as well as a number of other storage services, including Dropbox, OneDrive, and Swift/S3-based services.
 Rclone offers options to optimize a transfer and reach higher transfer speeds than other common transfer tools such as scp and rsync.
-For more information on using rclone as well as configuring it for both transferring data to google drive storage and to the CHPC archive storage, see the CHPC Rclone Software Documentation page.
+For more information on using rclone as well as configuring it for both transferring data to google/onedrive drive storage and to the CHPC archive storage, see the CHPC Rclone Software Documentation page.

 Globus (recommended): The Globus service is comprised of a set of tools developed to facilitate parallel, load-balanced, fault tolerant data transfers.
 There are a few steps involved in getting set up to use this service at CHPC, which are detailed on the Globus Software Documentation page.
 For further information please visit: https://www.globus.org/quickstart.